DOL ARB Defines Scope of SOX Protected Conduct

 - A SOX complainant need not establish the various elements of criminal fraud to prevail on a Section 806 complaint.
 A complainant can have an objectively reasonable belief of a violation of the laws in Section 806, i.e., engage in protected activity under Section 806, even if the complainant fails to allege, prove, or approximate specific elements of fraud.
 In other words, a complainant can engage in protected activity under Section 806 even if he or she fails to allege or prove materiality, scienter, reliance, economic loss, or loss causation.
 The purposes of the whistleblower protection provision will be thwarted if a complainant must, to engage in protected activity, allege, prove, or approximate that the reported irregularity or misstatement satisfies securities law “materiality” standards, was done intentionally, was relied upon by shareholders, and that shareholders suffered a loss because of the irregularity.

-Effective Sarbanes-Oxley Whistleblower Attorneys
+Experienced Sarbanes-Oxley Whistleblower Attorneys

 The whistleblower lawyers at Zuckerman Law have substantial experience litigating Sarbanes Oxley whistleblower retaliation claims.
 To learn more about corporate whistleblower protections, see our Sarbanes-Oxley Whistleblower Protection FAQ.

 Click here to read client testimonials about the firm’s work in SOX whistleblower and other employment-related litigation.
-To schedule a free preliminary consultation, click here or call us at 202-262-8959.